carpentries-incubator/Natural-language-processing/episodes/01b-linguistic_primer.md

 ![Supervised Learning](fig/intro_supervised.png){width="605"}

-Regardless of the chosen method, below we show one possible taxonomy of NLP tasks.
+Regardless of the chosen method, we show one possible taxonomy of NLP tasks below.
 The tasks are grouped together with some of their most prominent applications.
-This is definitely a non-exhaustive list, as in reality there are hundreds of them, but it is a good start:
+This is a non-exhaustive list, as in reality there are hundreds of them, but it is a good start:

 ![A taxonomy of NLP Tasks](fig/intro_taxonomy.png){width="630"}